cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 This chapter lists the enhancements and bug fixes in CrypTool 1.4.30, which have been added since CrypTool 1.4.21.

-Version 1.4.30 was released simultaneously in English, German, Polish, Serbian and Spanish.
+Version 1.4.30 was released simultaneously in 5 languages (English, German, Polish, Serbian, and Spanish).

 a) Developer-relevant changes (more technically oriented):